Image description

 }

 If your layout calls for columns—such as placing first name and last name side by side—use CSS Grid to support responsive behavior and maintain a clean appearance on both desktop and mobile.
+This approach gives you the flexibility to create more sophisticated layouts while ensuring that your forms remain accessible and usable across all devices.

 .action_network .form-row {